-An unchanging tunnel of densely packed trees with hardly any sights, Oregon nearly drove me to abandoning my quest for Canada.
+An unchanging tunnel of densely packed trees with hardly any sights, Oregon nearly drove me to abandon my quest for Canada.
 With the monotony of Oregon’s landscape also comes more rain and more gloom (previously the worst part of the PCT).
-I found myself regularly shrouded in fog, and missed some of the best sights in the state as a result (the entirety of the Three Sisters Wilderness).
+I found myself regularly shrouded in fog and missed some of the best sights in the state as a result (the entirety of the Three Sisters Wilderness).

 Your resupply stops now become small lake resorts instead of cities (so make sure to stock up in Ashland – your first stop after crossing the border), and your water sources become few and far between (the thirty miles immediately before and after Crater Lake were completely dry; apparently the potential for water exists, but I was not fortunate enough to encounter said resources) – it’s reminiscent of the desert, but with more trees.

-The rumors surrounding Oregon-hiking state that the trail becomes incredibly flat and that thirty mile days can be accomplished with ease.
+The rumors surrounding Oregon-hiking state that the trail becomes incredibly flat and that thirty-mile days can be accomplished with ease.
 This information is true to an extent, but if you go into Oregon thinking it will be a cakewalk, you’re gonna have a bad time (but there are significantly longer stretches of flat along the PCT in this most boring of states).

 Calm down Oregonians, Oregon was still enjoyable, but it was no Sierra.

 - Days slept off trail: 31